The way I would define “humanely raised” in the animal agriculture sense is:

 Of course, this isn’t to say that free-range pasture fed cattle aren’t well taken care!
 Most people don’t realize that beef cattle spend most of their lives on free-range pasture grass!
 This is something that Chipotle and many people on the Internet really can’t seem to get straight.
 Beef cattle are born and raised on pasture grass with their mama cows, weaned after about a year and sent to farmers like us who feed them specific nutrients (mineral, alfalfa hay, and corn silage) designed for efficient and healthy beef production.
 Near the very end of their lives, they are sent to finishing farms where they are fattened before butchering.

 I do not believe that any of these steps in the beef production process are “better” than the others, just like I don’t believe organic farming is better than conventional.
 Having cattle out on pasture is great, as long as there is enough grass.
 During the winter, the grass doesn’t grow and is often covered with snow.
 Even farmers who normally have cattle on grass bring them back to confinement during the winter where there is plentiful food and shelter from the elements.
 Grass only grows for a few months out of the year and thousands of acres of grassland are being taken away each year due to urban sprawl.
 This also means that there little grass pasture for sale, and if it does sell it goes for as much as $3,000 an acre, which can make it tough for any farmer to raise cattle on grass.
-So while the idea of all of our cattle grazing on a wide-open field is great, there is absolutely no way that all of the beef cattle in this country could be raised on pasture grass.
+So while the idea of all of our cattle grazing on a wide-open field is great, it would not be ideal for all cattle in this country to be raised on grass their entire lives.

 In summary, each step of the beef cattle process serves a purpose, and all are needed for the most efficient process possible.
 Efficiency means healthier cattle, healthier cattle means less work for the farmer, and less work for the farmer means a greater chance for profit!
 Yes, a farmer is concerned about his ability to stay in the business he loves, but he is also just as concerned about the well being of his animals.
 Don’t believe me?
 Visit a real farm and ask a farmer!